 Turkish Highway Map

 Click here for a l-a-r-g-e (2 MB) 2012 Turkish highway map showing the Otoyols as well as traditional highways.
-Then, click a sport on the map to enlarge it.
+Then, click a spot on the map to enlarge it.

 Here's the Turkish General Directorate of Highways collection of highway, otoyol and tunnel maps.

 Besides the toll otoyols, Turkey's non-toll highway system has been substantially upgraded in recent years, with safer, faster 4-lane dual-carriageway highways replacing 2- and 3-lane roads.

 Many of these new 4-lane roads are not engineered to the standards of true otoyols (expressways), and are not limited access, however, meaning they are not as safe as otoyols, and thus speed limits are lower—but no tolls are charged.